 Lowering Blood Pressure Naturally

-For four decades, the Pritikin Program has offered a safe, effective, and scientifically-documented3 alternative to pharmacological therapy.
-Sums up Dr. Jay Kenney, Nutrition Research Specialist and Educator at the Pritikin Longevity Center: “The Pritikin Program eliminates the dietary insults and other lifestyle-related factors that cause hypertension to develop in the first place.”
+For more than 40 years, the Pritikin Program has offered a safe, effective, and scientifically-documented3 alternative to pharmacological therapy.
+Sums up Dr. Seth Marquit, MD, Medical Director at the Pritikin Longevity Center: “The Pritikin Program eliminates the dietary insults and other lifestyle-related factors that cause hypertension to develop in the first place.”

 - 1 CDC.
 Vital signs: awareness and treatment of uncontrolled hypertension among adults—United States, 2003–2010.
 MMWR.
 2012;61(35): 703.